wiz21b/lowtech/README.md

 compression (based on someone else's code).
 In the end, I made a complete disk building program to make sure to position the files exactly where we need them in order to reduce read head movement.

+# Technical notes

+I used :

+* Blender for drawing the 3D
+* Godot to tile the big scroll
+* ca65 and acme for assembly
+* python to precompute lots of stuff and build the demo disk
+* julia to precompute and optimize 3D
+* Rgb2Hgr to quickly get pictures to Apple format
+* grafx2 to pixel edit drawings
+* AppleWin, AIPC, Mame emulators
+* wine to run AppleWin on Linux
+* emacs and Debian as my work environment